Reading time: 35 minutes

 This email goes out to those leads who have subscribed to our newsletter.
 Depending upon their content preference, they can choose any of the links in the email.

-The responses get recorded in our CRM so that we send them future communication according to their preference.
+The responses get recorded in our CRM so we send them future communication according to their preference.

 The idea here is not ensure that the barest minimum of information is requested in forms, and all follow-up information is requested via email.